vmitchell85/spark-kiosk-notify/README.md

 Adds a notification panel to your Laravel Spark Kiosk, allowing you to send notifications to users.

+## Vue 1.x
+If you are using Vue 1.x please use the 1.0.5 release.
+The 2.x release is updated for Vue 2.x

 ## Planned / Desired Features

 - View notifications